Access the Series: Enrolling now inย The Estate Registry. โ†’

 Tomato Braised Artichokes

 There is a unique synergy that occurs when art and culinary craft collide.
-Recently, while hosting my dear friends Susan and Tom Fazio, I leaned into the "Routine of Connection" by creating an evening inspired by the vibrant fresh markets of Italy.
-While the menu was a symphony of Italian classics, the true star of the evening was this tomato-braised artichoke dish.
-In Italy, everyone is family, and family dining is all about platters of delicious food passed around a table of lively conversation.
-Artichokes are an Italian staple, but they require a bit of architectural patience to prepare.
-The reward, however, is a heart so tender and a sauce so rich that the entire table falls into a appreciative silence.
-It is a dish that invites your guests to slow down and savor the craft.
+Inspired by the vibrant fresh markets of Italy, this dish is a celebration of the "Routine of Connection."
+In Italy, family dining is an architectural feat of passed platters and shared conversation.
+Artichokes are a staple of this tradition, but they require a degree of patience to prepare properly.
+The reward is a heart so tender and a sauce so rich that the entire table falls into an appreciative silence.

-Once the artichokes are prepped, they are bathed in a savory pesto of flat-fillet anchovies, garlic, and basil.
-This paste creates a salty, rich foundation that infuses the leaves as they simmer.
-The final braise—conducted "low and slow" in a broth of white wine and diced tomatoes—allows the artichokes to take on the complex flavors of the liquid they swim in, resulting in a sauce that is concentrated and utterly addictive.
+Once the artichokes are prepped, they are bathed in a savory pesto rub of flat-fillet anchovies, garlic, and fresh basil.
+This paste creates a salty, rich foundation that permeates the leaves as they simmer.
+The final braiseโ€”conducted in a broth of dry white wine and diced tomatoesโ€”allows the artichokes to absorb the complex flavors of the liquid, resulting in a sauce that is concentrated and deeply flavorful.

 Jorj Morgan